How To Find Your Purpose

 Author Frederick Buechner once said, “The place where God calls you to is the place where your deep gladness and the world’s deep hunger coincide.”

-Each of us has been endowed with a valuable set of skills and interests that we can use to fulfill the holy responsibility of stewardship over creation– the world and its people.
+Each of us has been endowed with a valuable set of skills and interests that we can use to fulfill our purpose.

-While living a life of faith does mean rejecting self-indulgence and vain ambitions, it doesn’t mean ignoring the desires of your heart.
+Don’t ignore the desires of your heart.
+Discover what gifts you have that bring you joy and then seek out how to use those gifts and skills to help others for God’s honor and glory.
 Joy is a gift from God and the things that bring you joy are often interwoven with your purpose.

-Ask yourself: Where do I find true, meaningful, eternal gladness?
+Ask yourself: Where do I find true and meaningful gladness?
 And how can that gladness meet the world’s deep needs?

 The intersection of these two can help point you to a purposeful vocation, rather than just a paycheck.